 - International Labour Organisation standards as ratified by the Government of Kenya.

 During the construction phase, over 1,300 employees were drawn from the local communities by contractors who were required to recruit through Base Titanium’s database created under its Labour Recruitment and Influx Management Plan.

-Currently, in the operational phase, some 870 people are employed, both directly by Base Titanium and by outsourced service provider contractors.
-In line with prioritising recruitment from project affected and local communities, 60% of all employees are sourced from Kwale County.
+Currently, in the operational phase, over 900 people are employed, both directly by Base Titanium and by outsourced service provider contractors.
+In line with prioritising recruitment from project affected and local communities, 63% of all employees are sourced from Kwale County.